 Property Description Compliance framework Name of the compliance framework.
 Parent framework Parent compliance framework in the framework hierarchy.
-Select an existing compliance framework in the menu to organize compli- ance frameworks hierarchically.
-Manager/supervisor Application role whose members are allowed to edit all compliance rules assigned to this compliance framework Description Text field for additional explanation.
+Select an existing compliance framework in the menu for organizing compliance frameworks hierarchically.
+Manager/supervisor Application role whose members are allowed to edit all compli- ance rules assigned to this compliance framework Description Text field for additional explanation.